The Importance of Real-Time Data for English Learners

 - 3 min read

-Every year, school systems pour enormous time and resources into summative assessments to understand how English learners (ELs) are performing.
+Every year, school systems invest significant time and resources into summative assessments to evaluate how English learners (ELs) are performing.
 But if you’re leading a district multilingual program, you already know the truth:

 By the time the data arrives, it’s too late.